ervikrant06/ervikrant06.github.io/_posts/2019-04-24-Kubernetes-Interview-Questions.md

 - Wait for some time before starting the app Container with a command like sleep 60.
 - Clone a git repository into a volume.

+Q: What are the application deployment strategies?

+A: In this agile world there is continuous demand of upgrading the applciations, we have multiple options for deploying the new version of app:

+1) Recreate: Old style, existing application version is destroyed and new version is deployed.
+Significant amount of downtime.
+2) Rolling update: Gradually bringing down the existing deployment and introducing the new versions.
+You decide how many instances can be upgraded at single point of time.
+3) Shadow: Traffic going to existing version of application is replicated to new version to see it's working.
+Istio provide this pattern.
+4) A/B Testing using Istio: Running multiple variants of application together and determines the best one based on user traffic.
+It's more for managment decisions.
+5) Blue/Green :

 #### Compute